snehamahat211/Automation_Cura_HealthCare_Service/README.md

-  # CURA Healthcare Service Automation Testing using Selenium and TestNG (Small Project)
+  # CURA Healthcare Service Automation Testing using Selenium and TestNG (Small Basic Project)

  ## Introduction
  The CURA Healthcare Service Automation Project automates the process of booking an appointment on the CURA Healthcare website.
 It checks if all steps — from logging in to confirming the appointment — work correctly.